 For GYA members and alumni only: connect to the group, collaborate and discuss with other members on the GYA-internal Agora platform here.

 Watch a brief welcome message from the SEY group here.

 See details about the Expedition Mundus science game here.

-The members of our working group routinely carry out various science education activites in their home countries.
+The members of this GYA working group routinely carry out various science education activites in their home countries.
 They are currently working on the following activities: